Muukid/muTrueType/README.md

 * `uint16_m id_range_offset` - equivalent to the value for the given segment in the "idRangeOffset" array in the cmap format 4 subtable, but divided by 2 and with (`muttCmap4->seg_count` - the index for the given segment) subtracted; the start code index offset into `muttCmap4->glyph_ids`.

+* `uint16_m start_glyph_id` - the calculated first glyph ID of the segment.
+This is not checked to be a valid glyph ID, and is used when converting glyph IDs into codepoints.

+* `uint16_m end_glyph_id` - the calculated last glyph ID of the segment.
+This is not checked to be a valid glyph ID, and is used when converting glyph IDs into codepoints.

 > In TrueType, idRangeOffset is stored as an offset into the glyphIdArray for the start code, to which every code in the segment adds an offset to get the next value (`codepoint-start_code` incrementally offsets, beginning at the start code as 0).
 However, this offset is stored relative to `&idRangeOffset[segment]`, so this offset is accounted for when loading the format in mutt by subtracting `seg_count-segment` for each value in idRangeOffset.
 The value is also first divided by 2 (before the subtraction) since, internally, the value is accessed by directly indexing into `glyph_ids`, but idRangeOffset values store actual byte offsets, so the 2 bytes per glyph ID must be accounted for.
-Glyph IDs are then internally retrieved (after being verified to be valid offsets) via `f4->glyph_ids[seg->id_range_offset + (codepoint - seg->start_code)]`, and this is how the user should also retrieve them when manually reading from the `muttCmap4` struct.
+Glyph IDs are then internally retrieved (after being verified to be valid offsets) via `f4->glyph_ids[seg->id_range_offset + (codepoint - seg->start_code)]` (followed by delta logic), and this is how the user should also retrieve them when manually reading from the `muttCmap4` struct.

 The function `mutt_cmap4_get_glyph` converts a given codepoint value to a glyph ID value using the given format 4 cmap subtable, defined below: